Barcelona Put Faith In Purist Setien After Sacking Valverde - UrduPoint

 After Valverde's more functional approach, Barca will believe Setien's philosophy chimes better with the principles they see as part of their DNA.

-- European failures haunt Valverde - A former player at Atletico Madrid and Racing Santander who won three caps for Spain, Setien led Betis to a sixth-place finish in 2018 and qualification for the Europa League but, despite overseeing a thrilling 4-3 victory at the Camp Nou early the following season, results tailed off.
+- Busquets an admirer - A former player at Atletico Madrid and Racing Santander who won three caps for Spain, Setien led Betis to a sixth-place finish in 2018 and qualification for the Europa League but, despite overseeing a thrilling 4-3 victory at the Camp Nou early the following season, results tailed off.

 Betis finished 10th and the club and coach parted ways, even if there was recognition for what had been achieved.